Collaborative Learning via Prediction Consensus: Experiments

-\paragraph{Comparison against baseline methods.} We compare our methods with several baseline methods, including FedAvg~\citep{McMahanMRA16}, FedProx~\citep{li2020federated}, local training without collaboration (LT), and training with naive trust (Naive).
-Note with naive trust we are realizing soft majority voting, which represents the baseline method proposed from \cite{abourayya2022aimhi}.
+\paragraph{Baseline methods.} We compare our method to several baseline methods, including FedAvg~\citep{McMahanMRA16}, FedProx~\citep{li2020federated}, SCAFFOLD~\citep{karimireddy2021scaffold} (SCA), FedDyn~\citep{acar2021federated}, local training without collaboration (LT), and training with naive trust (Naive).
+Note with naive trust we are realizing soft majority voting, which represents the baseline method proposed from \citep{abourayya2022aimhi}.
 We adhere to the same architecture setting, where the standard federated learning algorithms can be applied.
-With 50 global rounds each consisting of 5 local epochs, the averaged accuracy results from 3 repeated experiments are reported in Table~\ref{table:1}, where \bluetext{\textbf{blue}} denotes the best result and \greentext{green} denotes the second best result.
+To initiate the process, we allow each client to perform local training for 5 global rounds, with the objective of obtaining a sufficiently refined model that can be used for trust evaluation.
+From the 6th training round, the clients start collaboration.
+Over a total of 50 global rounds, each consisting of 5 local epochs, we report the averaged accuracy results from three repeated experiments in Table~\ref{table:1}.
 The evaluation metric is calculated on the dataset $\XSv$. $\lambda$ is fixed as 0.5 in all experiments.

-When all nodes share the same data quality and degree of statistical heterogeneity (denoted by ``regular'' in the table), our methods are comparable to consensus with naive averaging, and naive trust weights should be optimal in the regular setting.
-When all nodes share the same degree of statistical heterogeneity but not the same data quality, i.e., we randomly select two nodes to flip the local training labels entirely, our dynamic trust update shows better overall performances\footnote{Here we report average accuracy of regular workers, excluding workers with low-quality data}, proving the effectiveness of our approach in limiting the detrimental influences from nodes with low-quality data.
-We further plotted out the learned trust matrix in the dynamic update mode during one of the middle training rounds in Fig.~\ref{trust-mat}\subref{trust-bad-data}.
-Clearly, our algorithm is able to give low trust weights to the nodes with low-quality data (nodes indexed with 2 and 9), and 2nd and 9th column sums are the lowest.
+\paragraph{Heterogeneity in data quality.} When all nodes share the same data quality and degree of statistical heterogeneity (denoted by ``regular'' in the table), our methods align closely with consensus through naive averaging, which is optimal in this case.
+When all nodes share the same degree of statistical heterogeneity but differ in data quality, exemplified by randomly selecting two nodes (indexed as 2 and 9) for a complete flip of local training labels, our dynamic trust update shows better overall performances\footnote{Here we report average accuracy of regular workers, excluding workers with low-quality data}, proving the effectiveness of our approach in limiting the detrimental influences from nodes with low-quality data.
+We further plotted out the learned trust matrix in the dynamic update mode during one of the middle training rounds in the left plot of Fig.~\ref{trust-mat}.
+Clearly, our algorithm is able to give low trust weights to the nodes with low-quality data, and the 2nd and 9th columns have the lowest column sum.